ESSER III Plan

 Safe Return to In-Person Instruction

 FISD district and campus administrators along with a committee of parents and health professionals began meeting in the summer of 2020 to develop plans to reopen our classrooms and safely return students opting for in-person instruction.
 When school started in the fall of 2020, 74% of students were learning in person.
-Safety plans were modified and adjusted as the 2020-21 school year progressed and by the last nine week of instruction, 94% of students were learning in-person.
+Safety plans were modified and adjusted as the 2020-21 school year progressed and by the last nine weeks of instruction, 94% of students were learning in-person.
 During the 2021-22 school year, 100% of our students returned to school as we all learned to coexist with COVID.
 We continued to report COVID positive cases and followed the adopted health mitigation protocols.
 The current plan was last reviewed in March 2022.
 As we look to opening the 2022-23 school year, the plan will once again be reviewed to ensure a safe learning environment for all students and staff.
 As always, the individual needs of students and staff are considered and appropriate accommodations will be made.
 The plan can be accessed on our district website and using the direct link below: FISD HEALTH MITIGATION PROTOCOLS

 Continuity of Services Plan

 In the summer of 2020, FISD submitted an asynchronous plan to TEA which described how students learning remotely would have a continuity of instructional services similar to those students learning in-person.
 Remote students were provided instruction on 100% of the TEKS and were afforded opportunities to participate in all assessments.
 FISD recognizes all students, whether remote or in-person, who were impacted by the COVID pandemic and has plans to mitigate learning loss as well as meet student and staff social, emotional and mental health needs.